pramodk/spack-configs/README.md

 ### Bootstrapping Spack on Mac OS X ###

-As discussed earlier, we can build entire software stack including `CMake`, `GCC`, `LLVM`, `MPI` (`MPICH` or `OpenMPI`) with Spack on our laptop.
-But for the development purpose, most of the time, we don't want to build these packages from source as they take long time to build (my poor MacBook from 2011!).
-In this case it is good idea to use `Homebrew` or `Macport` to install these packages.
+As discussed earlier, we can build the entire software stack including `CMake`, `GCC`, `LLVM`, `MPI` (`MPICH` or `OpenMPI`) with Spack on our laptop.
+But for development purpose, most of the time, we don't want to build these packages from source as they take long time to build (my poor MacBook from 2011!).
+In this case it is a good idea to use `Homebrew` or `Macport` to install these packages.
+>

-> Note that you can skip installing packages from `Homebrew` if you want to install everything from source with Spack.
+ Note that you can skip installing packages from `Homebrew` if you want to install everything from source with Spack.
 But then you will end up building lots of dependencies.

 So lets start installing common packages that we need: